astannnn/R2D2-FL-new/technical_report.md

 - APTOS loader code is tracked in GitHub
 - CIFAR-10 and EMNIST are handled through automatic download
 - Main training pipeline is configurable through method switches
-- Jupyter notebooks are available only for validation and Colab-based testing
+- Jupyter notebooks are available for validation and Colab-based testing
 - Experiments were run using the required three seeds
+- Baselines were evaluated across all required noise settings
-- Ablation was performed separately and not across all noise regimes
+- Ablation was performed separately on CIFAR-10 under 40% symmetric noise
+- Final internship report, README, notebooks, and technical documentation were updated

 This repository state is appropriate because GitHub should contain the implementation and documentation, while large datasets should remain local or be downloaded through scripts.